ker2019/Trees/README.md

 # Trees

-This is project only for educational purposes in the Moscow Institute of Physics and Technology.
+This is a project only for educational purposes in the Moscow Institute of Physics and Technology.

 #### Description